sofiayem/rtd-doc-tests/docs/source/basics.rst

 The omni-scaling feature addresses the shortcomings of the :ref:`two approaches <two_approaches>`:

 * Executor and validator nodes are selected randomly and unpredictably, so there is no centralized authority per se.
-* Network's data exchange is limited to a handful of nodes.
+* Network data exchange is limited to a handful of nodes.

 In addition, the frequently accessed data is cached as Insolar divides hot & cold storage in the persistence part of the :ref:`bottom layer <big_pic>`.